-- For low key, small weddings, you may be able to get married at one of our sites by simply exercising responsible access under the Scottish Outdoor Access Code (you’ll take the forest as you find it, making sure you don’t impact on other people’s enjoyment or hinder any operational activities).
+- For low key, small weddings, you may be able to get married at one of our sites by simply exercising responsible access under the Scottish Outdoor Access Code (you’ll take the forest as you find it, you don’t impact on other people’s enjoyment, the environment or hinder any operational activities).
 Please understand that if you choose this option, you can’t book your location, so we’d recommend you check it out beforehand for closures, operations, events etc.

-- For larger ceremonies or receptions, which involve marquees, toilets or other structures and a booked location, you will need to apply for a permit as far ahead as possible in advance.
-The National Access Forum’s guidance on holding an outdoor event, which includes advice on numbers, planning times and more, can be found here.
-For official information on getting married in Scotland, please click here.
+- For larger ceremonies or receptions, which involve marquees, toilets or other structures and a booked location, you will need to apply for a permit as far ahead as possible using our Weddings/Functions Enquiry Form.
+You should also read the National Access Forum’s guidance on holding an outdoor event, which includes advice on numbers, planning times and more.
+For official information on getting married in Scotland, please visit the MyGov.Scot website.

-For all weddings, if you’re having professional photos taken at the location, a wedding photography permit will be required and you will need to contact the relevant regional office at least 6 weeks in advance to apply and pay the wedding photography fee (£150 exc.
-VAT for 2020/21).
+For all weddings or functions, if you’re having professional photos taken at the location, a wedding photography permit will be required and you will need to contact the relevant regional office at least 6 weeks in advance to apply and pay any wedding photography fee that applies.

 Can't find the information you're looking for?
 Contact your local Forestry and Land Scotland office.